 Remote Instruction Plan

-Whitehall Central School District has created a remote instruction plan and intends to enact the plan in the case of an emergency school closure where appropriate.
-Please find the districts remote instruction plan in appendix 5 of this document.
+The Whitehall Central School District has created a remote instruction plan and intends to enact the plan in the case of an emergency school closure where appropriate.
+Please find the district's remote instruction plan in Appendix C.